Anonymxtrix/duyeet/README.md

 ## Getting Started

+### Prerequisites

+1. Ensure that you have [docker](https://www.docker.com/) installed in your development environment.

-### Frontend
+### Instructions

-1. Ensure that you are in the frontend directory (ie. `../duyeet/frontend`).
+1. Ensure that you are in the root directory (ie. `../duyeet`).
-2. Install the dependencies by running `yarn install`.
-3. To start the local development environment, run `yarn start`.
+2. To start the local development environment, run `docker compose up`.
+3. You should be able to view the frontend in the browser at `localhost:8000`.